How to Determine What Is Causing Large Excel File Size

 5. Unnecessary Formatting Causing Large File Size

 Your file may require the raw data presented in a special way to make it eye soothing and reader-friendly.
 But as soon as you format your cells in the worksheet, the file size increases proportionally.
 So, I will recommend you not to make any unnecessary formatting to your data.
-Of course, you need formatting for your job purpose or for your clients, but I am speaking about over formatting which is done for pleasing the eyes only, and for any internal file which does not actually need any formatting.
+Of course, you need formatting for your job purpose or for your clients, but I am speaking about over-formatting which is done for pleasing the eyes only, and for any internal file that does not actually need any formatting.

 For clearing formatting: